jsminet/js-docker/README.md

 # Introduction

+This repository has been forked from from [https://github.com/TIBCOSoftware/js-docker](#https://github.com/TIBCOSoftware/js-docker)

-This distribution includes `Dockerfile`s and supporting files for building, configuring, and running TIBCO JasperReports&reg; Server commercial editions in containers.
+This distribution includes `Dockerfile`s and supporting files for building, configuring, and running TIBCO JasperReports&reg; Server **Community Edition** in containers.
 Orchestration via Kubernetes, AWS and Helm are outlined as options.
 These samples can be used as is or modified to meet the needs of your environment.
-The distribution can be downloaded from [https://github.com/TIBCOSoftware/js-docker](#https://github.com/TIBCOSoftware/js-docker).
+The distribution can be downloaded

 This configuration has been certified using the PostgreSQL 9 database with JasperReports Server 6.4+